 In this section, you will record ALL colleges and universities attended, including dates attended and degrees earned or expected.
 OptomCAS requires grades for every school and course to be entered.
 For details regarding how coursework should be classified, refer to OptomCAS’ FAQ section referenced at the beginning of this article.
-Even if you only took one class at a school, or the coursework appears on another school’s transcript, you will need to input the information and have the original transcript submitted directly to OptomCAS for verification purposes.
-OptomCAS will review the transcripts for accuracy and supply the information for each optometry program, to use the verified grades to evaluate GPAs, identify trends, etc.
+Even if you only took one class at a school or the coursework appears on another school’s transcript, you will need to input the information and submit the original transcript directly to OptomCAS for verification purposes.
+OptomCAS will review the transcripts for accuracy and supply the information for each optometry program to use the verified grades to evaluate GPAs, identify trends, etc.

-Adviser Tip: Admissions advisers may counsel you as to what academic benchmarks you should meet to be a competitive applicant; however, when the season begins, competition within the applicant pool must take place and you will be forced to compete with other applicants in the pool for a shot at an interview invitation.
+Advisor Tip: Admissions advisors may counsel you as to what academic benchmarks you should meet to be a competitive applicant; however, when the season begins, competition within the applicant pool must take place and you will be forced to compete with other applicants in the pool for a shot at an interview invitation.

 Optometry Admissions Test (OAT) or Other Standardized Tests:

 In this section, you will add “Standardized Tests,” such as the Optometry Admissions Test.
 This section allows you to enter scores if you have already taken the test or enter a date when you plan to take the test.
 Be encouraged to enter future test dates as this information factors into our decision-making process.

-In addition to entering the above information into OptomCAS, you must also let the OAT testing facility know that you would like your scores released to the various programs to which you apply.
+In addition to entering the above information into OptomCAS, you must also let the testing facility know that you would like your scores released to the various programs to which you apply.

-Each program processes test scores differently so it is important that you research each program’s preferences and requirements regarding the OAT.
-SCCO will not offer an interview invitation prior to receiving OFFICIAL OAT test scores directly from the administrators of the OAT.
+Each program processes test scores differently, so it is important that you research each program’s preferences and requirements regarding standardized tests.
+SCCO will not offer an interview invitation before receiving OFFICIAL standardized test scores directly from the exam administrators.
 Also, unofficial copies submitted by applicants are not acceptable.